carpentries-incubator/python-business/_episodes/01-conditional_loop.md

 the loop finishes
 and the `print` statement on line 4 tells us our final answer.

-Note that a loop variable is just a variable that's being used to record progress in a loop.
+Note that a loop variable is just a variable that's being used to record the progress in a loop.
 It still exists after the loop is over, and we can re-use variables previously defined as loop variables as well: